-Magnesium is already pleasant in soil, but adding additional magnesium sulfate will go a long way in improving the growth of plants.
+Magnesium is already pleasant in soil, but adding additional magnesium sulfate will go a long way in improving plant growth.

 It also captures carbon dioxide which plants break down and use for energy.
 If your plants start to turn yellow, that’s a good indication that your plant has a magnesium deficiency.
 By using sulfate, your vegetables will actually have a stronger flavor.

 The video below gives a good overview of epsom salt and its use in the garden.
 Learn and enjoy!

 Epsom salt is beneficial, cheaper, and easy to apply on plants, and there will be no time that it will become too much for your soil; magnesium sulfate has a neutral pH, and will therefore not harm the soil.

-It’s soluble in water and will integrate into the soil to provide two essential components to the plants-Sulfur and magnesium.
+They are soluble salts in water and will integrate into the soil to provide two essential components to the plants-Sulfur and magnesium.